oils-for-unix/oils/doc/osh-help.md

 <!--    -R VAR     True if the variable VAR has been set and is a nameref variable. -->

+#### printf

+    printf FLAG* FMT ARGS*

+Displays text according to a format string.

+Flags:
+    -v VAR  Write output in variable VAR instead of standard output.

+FMT:
+    String that can contain three types of objects: characters that will be printed; escape sequences that are interpreted and printed (see `escapes`);
+    and format specifiers that print the strings passed to printf as ARGS after being formatted (if not enough ARGS are passed, zero or a nul string will be used).

+Format specifiers:

+    %%  Prints a single "%".
+    %b  Interprets backslash escapes while printing.
+    %q  Prints the argument escaping the characters needed to make it reusable as shell input.
+    %d  Print as signed decimal number.
+    %i  Same as %d.
+    %o  Print as unsigned octal number.
+    %u  Print as unsigned decimal number.
+    %x  Print as unsigned hexadecimal numbe with lower-case hex-digits (a-f).
+    %X  Same as %x, but with upper-case hex-digits (A-F).
+    %f  Print as floating point number.
+    %e  Print as a double number, in "±e" format (lower-case e).
+    %E  Same as %e, but with an upper-case E.
+    %g  Interprets the argument as double, but prints it like %f or %e.
+    %G  Same as %g, but print it like %E.
+    %c  Print as a single char, onlye the first character is printed.
+    %s  Print as string
+    %n  The number of characters printed so far is stored in the variable named in the argument.
+    %a  Interprets the argument as double, and prints it like a C99 hexadecimal floating-point literal.
+    %A  Same as %a, but print it like %E.
+    %(FORMAT)T  Prints date and time, according to FORMAT as a format string for strftime(3).
+The argument is the number of seconds since epoch.
+It can also be -1 (current time, also the default value if there is no argument) or -2 (shell startup time).

+#### getopts

+    getopts SPEC VAR ARG*

+Parses the options passed to the script.
+The character corresponding to the detected option is stored in VAR.
+By default, it parses the options passed to the shell ($1, $2...) unless an alternative options string ARG is passed.

+Spec:

+    SPEC contains the characters to be parsed as options.
+Eg, the string "abc" will parse the options -a, -b and -c.
+If the options needs an additional argument, a colon must be added after the character.
+Eg, the string "ab:c" will parse arguments for -a, -b arg, and -c.

+    Arguments must be separated from options with spaces. ":" and "?" can't be used as options.

+How to use:

+    getopts returns success if an option is found, and fails if the end of options or an error is found.
+Every time it is run, it stores the character corresponding to the detected option in VAR, and also places the index of the next option in the variable `$OPTIND` (which is initialized to 1 every time a shell starts).
+If an option requires an argument, the argument is placed in the variable `$OPTARG`.
+This design is expected to be used in a loop with a case statement, like this:

+    while getopts "ab:c" options; do
+        case $options in
+            a)
+                echo "-a option passed"
+                ;;
+            b)
+                echo "-b option passed with $OPTARG argument" ;;
+            c)
+                echo "-c option passed"
+                ;;
+            *)
+                echo "Option $OPTARG: Unknown or argument missing" ;;
+        esac
+    done

+    When an invalid option is found or a required argument is not found, VAR is set to '?' and `$OPTARG` is unset.

 <h4 id="kill">kill</h4>

 TODO